taosdata/taoskeeper/README.md

 Here is an example to show how to build this tool in docker:

-Before building, you should configure `keeper.toml`.
+Before building, you should configure `./config/keeper.toml`.

 ```dockerfile
 FROM golang:1.17.2 as builder